 In Judaism, there’s a story about a man named Abraham who had a revelation that there was a Creator of the Universe.
 This Creator cared about the universe and particularly cared about every individual human.

 Imagine being Abraham, having that Revelation and that Truth.
 Imagine having the experience of God at a time where people didn’t think about God in that way.

 People thought about local gods; the god of the wind, the god of this, and the god of that…not about the Creator of the Universe–one that cared about people.

 Imagine you had kids, brothers, sisters, friends, and you knew this was truer than anything you ever knew.
 Imagine how important it would be for you to want to transmit that to your kids, family, and community–you just got to share there’s a God.

 When we think about it that way, to me, it becomes very obvious how religion started.

 How do I encode this and make sure my kids know and their kids know?

 I’m gonna write a song or story about it.
 Let me write a prayer or make sure I write it down.
 I’ll create a dance.
-I got to make sure that we all know that we’re here for a reason and that we’re cared about.
+I got to make sure that we all know that we’re here for a reason and that we’re scared about.
 It’s also our job to care about each other.